 Preheat griddle to 350 degrees F or or heat a skillet over medium heat.

 Add all ingredients, except the bread, to a blender or to a shallow dish and whisk well to combine.
-If whisking by hand, it's okay if the flour doesn't mix in completely smooth.
+If whisking by hand, mix flour and eggs together first, then add remaining ingredients.

 Dip bread slices into the batter, dredging them well on both sides, and place on hot, greased griddle or skillet.

 Cook for a few minutes, until the bottom of the breads starts to get golden brown.
 Flip and cook on the other side the same.